thisfred/val/README.rst

     >>> schema.validate('bar')
     Traceback (most recent call last):
         ...
-    val.NotValid: 'bar' is not equal to 'foo' and 'bar' is not of type <class 'int'>
+    val.exceptions.NotValid: 'bar' is not equal to 'foo' and 'bar' is not of type <class 'int'>

 And()